 - MMgt (Research) $26,400 AUD

 Please note, AIB is an approved FEE-HELP provider.

 Information about refund policies are provided in AIB Student Handbooks provided to students prior to their acceptance of an offer into their course.
-In terms of tuition assurance, refer to the Tuition Assurance Statement on the AIB policies webpage.
+In terms of tuition assurance, refer to the Tuition Assurance Policy on the AIB policies webpage.

 International students: AIB is CRICOS registered, and many of its programs have CRICOS registration.
 AIB is currently not accepting applications for study from onshore international students who require a student visa.

 Misconduct, suspension or exclusion: Students should check AIB policies for relevant policies.